Memorial Volunteers Frequently Asked Questions

 Below are some common questions we receive about volunteering at Memorial Hospital of South Bend.
-If your question is not answered here or you need additional information, please contact the Ambassador Services office.
+If your question is not answered here or you need additional information, please contact the Volunteer Services office.

 Q: How do I get started on the path to volunteering at Memorial?

-Q: Do I have to RSVP to attend the scheduled New Ambassador Orientation?
+Q: Do I have to RSVP to attend the scheduled New Volunteer Orientation?

 A: Yes, we will provide the required paperwork at time of RSVP.